TheMatrixMaster/thematrixmaster.github.io/_posts/2023-10-09-variational-inf-1.md

 \end{equation}
 $$

-Although the latents simplify the likelihood term, this posterior remains intractable given that we need to marginalize over all parameters and latents to compute the evidence $$p(X)=\int{\int{p(X,\theta,z)dz\,}d\theta}$$.
+Although the latents simplify the problem, this posterior remains intractable given that we need to marginalize over all parameters and latents to compute the evidence $$p(X)=\int{\int{p(X,\theta,z)dz\,}d\theta}$$.

-To address this problem, one can attempt to approximate the evidence using stochastic sampling (Monte Carlo methods), but this optimization procedure is not interpretable, is compute-intensive, and requires many samples for convergence.
+To address this, one can attempt to approximate the evidence using stochastic sampling (Monte Carlo methods), but this optimization procedure is not interpretable, is compute-intensive, and requires many samples for convergence.
 Another approach, known as mean-field variational inference (VI), allows us to completely bypass the evidence computation issue by making a few additional assumptions about $$\theta$$ and $$z$$.

-In this (part 1) post, I will attempt to go over the theory behind this method, and in the next post (part 2), I'll walk through my implementation of mean-field VI on the task of polygenic risk score (PRS) regression with spike-and-slab prior.
+In this (part 1) post, I will go over the theory behind this method, and in the next post (part 2), I'll walk through my implementation of mean-field VI on the task of polygenic risk score (PRS) regression with spike-and-slab prior.

 ### Variational Distribution by Mean-Field
 Given that the evidence term is intractable, variational inference proposes that we learn a simpler distribution over the unknown parameters and latents $$q(\theta,z)$$ that approximates the true posterior $$p(\theta,z|X)$$.
-Most importantly, the main idea behind mean-field VI is that we can strategically restrict $$q(\theta,z)$$ to a simpler distribution family than $$p(\theta,z\vert X)$$, whilst optimizing the parameters of $$q$$ to obtain a good approximation of $$p$$.
+Most importantly, the main idea behind mean-field VI is that we can strategically restrict $$q(\theta,z)$$ to a simpler distribution family than $$p(\theta,z\vert X)$$, while optimizing the parameters of $$q$$ to obtain a good approximation of $$p$$.
 The only assumption we need for this to work is the mean-field approximation, i.e. conditional independence among some partition of the latents $$z$$ into $$z_1, ..., z_M$$ such that

 $$
 \begin{equation}